-The description section should describe the issue with sufficient detail to allow another inspector to complete the inspection URIs should not be documented in the inspection report cover letter.
+The description section should describe the issue with sufficient detail to allow another inspector to complete the inspection and document the effort.
+The description should clearly state that a URI was identified and indicate what additional information is needed to make the enforcement determination.

+The planned closure action section should identify the specific licensee or NRC actions needed to determine whether the issue of concern is a violation or if a violation is minor or more than minor.

+The licensee action section should describe any corrective actions taken to eliminate any perceived immediate safety or security concerns.

+The corrective action reference section should identify the licensee’s corrective action records.

+URIs should not be documented in the inspection report cover letter.
+URIs appear under the List of Additional Tracking Items section of the report.
+URIs should be opened in the section for the inspection module in which they were found (e.g., Operational Safety).

 08.02 Follow-up and Closure .
 The level of detail devoted to closing URIs depends on the nature and significance of the additional information identified.
 Documentation of the closure of a URI must include a summary of the topic and the inspector's follow-up actions, evaluation of the adequacy of any licensee actions, and determination of whether a noncompliance has occurred.
 Sufficient detail must be provided to justify closing the URI.
-If resolution to a URI was based on discussions between inspector(s) and technical staff, concisely document the details of these discussions as the basis for the regulatory decision.
+If resolution to a URI was based on discussions between inspector(s) and DFM technical staff, concisely document the details of these discussions as the basis for the regulatory decision.

+After the information needed to close a URI is obtained, document the closure as follows:

+For a URI being closed to no violation, document the closure of the URI under the inspection procedure used to review and close the URI.
+The closed URI should be listed under the Additional Tracking Items section of the report and be documented in the Inspection Results.

+For a URI being closed to a noncompliance, document the closure of the URI and the opening of the resultant noncompliance under the inspection procedure used to review and close the URI.
+The closed URI should be listed under the Additional Tracking Items section of the report and the resultant noncompliance should be listed under the List of Violations section of the report and be documented in the Inspection Results.
+Note: Minor violations should not be listed under the List of Violations section of the report.

+0616-09 DISCUSSED OPEN ITEMS

+Use the following table to document open items being discussed.

+Table 3: Discussed Item